Skip to main content

 • graphics

-The graphics feature a clean, minimalist pixel-art style that enhances clarity and supports gameplay well, though the visuals are relatively simple.
-However, the game lacks graphics customization options, and scaling issues can make text difficult to read.
+The game features a clean, minimalist pixel-art style that enhances clarity and supports gameplay well, but lacks graphic quality settings and proper scaling, making text difficult to read for some users.

 • “It's a good concept and the visuals and sounds are very fun.”